 College of Agriculture & Life Sciences

-Solutions to today’s global challenges require insight into the dynamics of coupled human and natural systems.
-Many opportunities will be found at the intersection of the four interdependent and interacting areas of focus that inform and support CALS’ mission and shape the college’s commitment to advancing the land grant mission.
+Solutions to today’s global challenges will require novel insight into the dynamics of coupled human and natural systems.
+Many of these solutions will be found at the intersection of the four interdependent and interacting areas of focus that inform and support CALS’ mission and shape the college’s commitment to advancing the land grant mission.

-- Advance knowledge of the unity and diversity of life;
+- Advancing knowledge in the life sciences about the unity and diversity of life;

 Food & Energy Systems

 Cornell University, a federal land grant university, literally "grew up on the farm."
 Agriculture was the catalyst for the university's founding in 1865 by Ezra Cornell and Andrew Dickson White and it plays an equally important role today, as CALS scientists search for ways to feed an ever-expanding population and fuel an on-the-go planet.
 CALS has a tradition of meeting society's needs.
 Through world-recognized teaching research, and extension programs CALS has made a local and global impact on the way the Earth's inhabitants live, learn and thrive.

 CALS is distinguished in embracing both the discovery of life process and the application of those discoveries to benefit the life of the planet and its people.
 From genomics to proteomics, our scientists are developing novel approaches to critical problems of the 21st century related to human and animal disease, food and water supply, and the environment by incorporating new tools, new data, and new thinking.